etowle/1822/README.md

 5. Increases stock prices for sold-out majors
 6. Creates a new sheet and clears out all round-specific information
 7. Updates private, minor, and concession bid boxes with the next set of companies
+8. Locks the previous sheet to prevent players from inadvertently editing the wrong sheet.
+Optionally copies cell protections from the previous sheet to prevent players from editing important header/formula cells.

 Once the round is generated, an outline for the new round is presented.
 This can be copied into (e.g.) a Google Doc or forum thread to outline the new round for games played via email/post.
 My group uses [Board18](https://dev2.board18.org/) for the map, a Google Sheets document to manage the game, a Google Docs document for the log, and a Google Group for making "moves" and sending out email alerts.